On the finiteness property of hyperbolic simplicial actions: the right-angled Artin groups and their extension graphs: Preliminary

 \section{Preliminary}

 We give a brief review on basic materials used in this paper regarding the right-angled Artin groups and the extension graphs.
+Let us recall the assumption that $\Gamma$ is connected.
 Some well-known facts seem to lack proofs in the literature.
 We provide proofs to those facts for the sake of completeness.